 The doctor’s prognosis was that the arthritis could come back when pregnant (bearing weight) or as I matured.
 Since my recovery, I’ve gone on to have two gorgeous sons and I’m getting older every day – my knees feel stronger than ever.

-My teaching method is a combination of sharing the knowledge and tools I have acquired, through training; CPD’s, Teacher Trainings etc, as well as my self practice and the teaching of groups and private sessions over the years (You can find my qualifications listed below).
-However, I tend to mainly work intuititively – as no one client, or group, is ever the same.
+My teaching method is a combination of sharing the knowledge and tools I have acquired, through trainings; CPD’s, Teacher Trainings etc, as well as my self practice and the teaching of groups and private sessions over the years (You can find my qualifications listed below).
+I tend to mainly work intuititively – as no one client, or group, is ever the same.
 We are a unique bunch of souls who individually benefit from a unique, holistic approach.
 I am particularly passionate about guiding my ‘yoga friends’ towards their true potential, their ‘healthy edge’.

 Each karliyoga session offers a variety of: